egorikas/egorikas.github.io/_posts/2017-04-23-getting-closure-variable-from-lambda-expression.md

 ---
-title:  "Getting closure variable's data from lambda in C#"
+title:  "Getting closure variable's data from lambda expression in C#"
 description: "How to get closure variable's data from lambda expression with reflection"
 modified: 2017-05-21T22:14:00-03:00
 categories: